sgoedecke/birdcall-classifier-model/NOTES.md

 Actually, increasing the timeout seems to have fixed it???
 Maybe I was misreading dmesg.

 OK, so the server now works on a 2H FLAC (processing time 7 min ish?).
 That's exciting.
 I want to see how fast it can rip through on a H100.
 CPU bound, even with 20 cores it doesn't make a difference.
 But putting it on the GPUs gives 3 OOMs speedup. (even the wav2vec2 model gets the same, though that's 3x slower than the SEW-D model)

+---

+TODO: improve dataset with new data, crack down on false positives.
+First step: AI-assisted chunking.
+Trust negatives, double-check positives.

+1. Create a new working folder and go into it
+2. Copy your wavs into a `./data/` folder
+3. `python3 /Users/sgoedecke/Code/birds/server/manual/infer.py ./data/*.wav` to generate a report identifying the owl sounds from the wavs (will contain false positives, likely).
+This will generate the report in `owl_detection_report.txt`
+4. `python3 /Users/sgoedecke/Code/birds/assisted-dataset-construction/chunk-raw-data.py` to fill a `/segments` folder with those 5 second chunks
+5. `python3 /Users/sgoedecke/Code/birds/manual-audio-classifier.py` to go listen to those segments and stick them in owls/not-owls folders
+6. `python3 /Users/sgoedecke/Code/birds/assisted-dataset-construction/update-dataset-with-new-classified-audio.py` to take those owls/not-owls snippets and supplement the existing powerful owl dataset (labelled `sgoedecke/powerful_owl_5s_16k_v2`)

+20:43-51 I heard a hoot (1243s on)
+TODO: try generate report with the SEW-d and see if it's different - it is very minor.
+Note: sewd and the regular w2v2 model mostly overlap, but there are some small differences.
+Certainly w2v2 doesn't seem necessarily better.

+TODO: pull data from acoustic observatory to catch more false positives

+Note: when processing a bunch of what you expect are false positives, it's easier to just play them all in VLC than to use the script

+f1 isn't gonna drop below .94 in either model at ~2k samples in the dataset